SPLab-IT/CoversBR/README.md

 The list of features included in CoversBR can be seen below.
 All the features are extracted with [acoss](https://github.com/furkanyesiler/acoss/blob/master/acoss/features.py) repository that uses open-source feature extraction libraries such as [Essentia](https://essentia.upf.edu/documentation/), [LibROSA](https://librosa.github.io/librosa/), and [Madmom](https://github.com/CPJKU/madmom).

-To facilitate the use of the dataset, we provide two options regarding the file structure.
+To facilitate the use of the dataset, we provide then in the following file structure.

-1- In `da-tacos_benchmark_subset_single_files` and `da-tacos_coveranalysis_subset_single_files` folders, we organize the data based on their respective cliques, and one file contains all the features for that particular song.
+In `CoversBR` folders, we organize the data based on their respective cliques, and one file contains all the features for that particular song.

 ```python
 {